-- 1. A navigation system compatible with the entirety of the S-100 "Framework" and able to ingest not only datasets conformant with established S-100 product specifications but also future product specifications which are similarly conformance with the framework. - 2.
-During the transition period a navigation system implementing S-100 will be inherently "dual fuel" in nature it will deal with both S-100 based navigational products as well as legacy S-57 ENC charts presenting a harmonised "side-by-side" chart display system for the end user.
-The "dual fuel" mode only describes how the provision of nautical charts is achieved.
-Other product specifications can also be used with S-101 while in dual-fuel model4 - 3.
-The core IMO concept of an ECDIS currently remains unchanged as a minimum performance standard for the nautical chart part of digital navigation. - 4.
+- A navigation system compatible with the entirety of the S-100 Framework and able to ingest not only datasets conformant with established S-100 product specifications but also future product specifications which are similarly conformance with the framework. - 2.
+During the transition period a navigation system implementing S-100 will be inherently "Dual Fuel" in nature it will deal with both S-100 based navigational products as well as legacy S-57 ENC charts presenting a harmonised "side-by-side" chart display system for the end user.
+The "Dual Fuel" mode only describes how the provision of nautical charts is achieved.
+Other product specifications can also be used with S-101 while in dual-fuel model. - 3.
+The core (IMO) concept of an ECDIS currently remains unchanged as a minimum performance standard (in the IMO context) for the nautical chart part of digital navigation. - 4.
 The current IMO ECDIS may also be able to present nautical publications, as IMO has allowed it, see the related quotations below from MSC.232(82).
-This discussion is ongoing over the best approach for the revision of IMO documents specifically in relation to Nautical Publications, and the accompanying categorisation of IHO product specifications5.
+This discussion is ongoing over the best approach for the revision of IMO documents specifically in relation to Nautical Publications, and the accompanying categorisation of IHO product specifications.